mdbudde/mcw_Preclinical_MRIsequences/README.md

 - [mcw_DWWaveEPIv7_PV360.1.1](https://github.com/mdbudde/mcw_DWEpiWavev7_PV360.1.1)
 - mcw_DWWaveStanv7_PV6
 - mcw_DWWaveStanv7_PV7
-- Please let me know if you are interested in collaborating on sequences for newer PV360 versions (v3.6).
-It is generally trivial to update methods, but without direct access for compilation and testing I don't want to release untested code.
+- <ins>For newer PV360 versions (v3.#)</ins>, please let me know if you are interested in collaborating.
+It is generally trivial to update methods, but I don't have direct access for compilation and testing and don't want to release untested code.
 ![image](https://github.com/user-attachments/assets/44f55daf-435b-4240-b972-82a5387f5f6d)